B2B Matching Platform for Chinese Suppliers: Buyer Intent and Supplier Signals

 China's manufacturing ecosystem is large and geographically specialized.
 Understanding this geography is part of what makes a matching platform useful versus a generic directory.

 Yiwu (Zhejiang) is the global center for small consumer goods — gifts, toys, seasonal products, promotional items.
-A buyer sourcing promotional merchandise for a Canadian retailer who gets matched to a Guangzhou factory (apparel/accessories hub) is getting a bad match, regardless of what the factory claims to produce.
+A buyer sourcing promotional merchandise for a North American retailer who gets matched to a Guangzhou factory (apparel/accessories hub) is getting a bad match, regardless of what the factory claims to produce.

 Guangzhou dominates apparel, fashion accessories, and beauty products.
 Shenzhen is the electronics manufacturing hub, with deep component supply chains.
 Dongguan handles precision components and furniture.
 Ningbo and the surrounding Zhejiang region are strong for hardware, industrial goods, and packaging.